Physical Address

 }

-with which we will show the error message of course.
-Now we have added some constraints, or you can say validations on email and password, For email we have added a regular expression which you can find on internet easily.
+We have simply added some validation like an empty username, email, and password.
+Also, we have added another state name error with which we will show the error message of course.
+Now we have added some constraints, or you can say validations on email and password, For email we have added a regular expression which you can find on the internet easily.

-We will match with the input, so basically, regular expression is the pre-defined pattern.
-We need to add email according to this pattern, if we don’t follow the pattern then we have to show error message to user.
-We have use test()
+We will match with the input, so basically, a regular expression is the pre-defined pattern.
+We need to add email according to this pattern, if we don’t follow the pattern then we have to show an error message to a user.
+We have used the test() method to match this pattern with the given input.

-So this is the common and basic validation of the form, which is done without any kind of library. we have simply used some if else conditions to perform this validation.
+So this is the common and basic validation of the form, which is done without any kind of library. we have simply used some if-else conditions to perform this validation.

 import "./App.css";